*SPOILER ALERT! *

 “And

-what do you think you can do to stop me?”
-She taunted him with a touch of
+how do you intend to stop me?”
+She taunted him with a touch of insolence in a

 “Don’t

 you dare defy me on this, Eena.”
-His finger wagged at her as he growled his
+Derian wagged his finger at her while growling

 me.
-Our world and every living creature living on it needs you.”
+Our world and every living creature on it needs you.”

 “I

-couldn’t hide her discouragement—an automatic reaction to Derian’s words.
+couldn’t hide her discouragement.
+It was an automatic reaction to Derian’s

 The

-captain’s face wilted as he read her expression.
+captain’s face wilted when he read her expression.
 “Pallador’s not going to do

 anything.”